-My kids are getting restless for Halloween, so I’m thinking about pulling together an impromptu pumpkin carving party to hold them over.
+As the kids get restless for Halloween, we’re thinking about pulling together an impromptu pumpkin carving party to hold them over.
 It’s the perfect way to kick off fall and get excited about the upcoming holidays.
 Even better, it’s a low-key, easy kind of party to throw, busy schedule and all.

 Yes, really.